KJDietrich/FullStackIncident/README.md

 	- Make some of the Additional attributes in the uploaded data file available for the user to view.

+**How much time did I spend on it?**

-- Start to finish, this took me about 7 hours.
+- Start to finish, this took me about 7 hours between last night and tonight.
 Unfortunately, I lost some time initially building the C# business objects to de-serialize the JSON file into.
 One of the attributes has an illegal name in C#(~), so I had to expirement with ways to re-map it to an alternative name.
 Also, the date format in the text files were not natively parsed by the deserializers that I tried and I sunk some more time finding a solution for that.
 In hind-sight, for this particular exercise, there was not really much value added to actually having the JSON file as objects on the server side since nothing was done with them but sending them back to the JavaScript as a JSON object.
 Just a bit of a stack exercise.